allpassportstamps/allpassportstamps.github.io/_posts/2025-08-29-Senegal-Stranded-on-Goree.md

 ### Life in Dakar

-From Tuesday to Friday, I walked the streets of Dakar, breathing in the hustle and bustle, and experiencing what life was like in West Africa.
+From Tuesday to Friday, I walked the streets of Dakar—breathing in the hustle and bustle and experiencing what life was like in West Africa.

 ![downtown]({{site.baseurl}}/assets/img/senegal/downtown.jpeg){:width="50%"}![downtown2]({{site.baseurl}}/assets/img/senegal/downtown2.jpeg){:width="28%"}